Letting Go of Unrealistic Expectations in Motherhood

 Letting go of the pressure

-My Personal Story of Overwhelm
+My Personal Story of Wellness Overwhelm

 After my twins were born, I felt this INTENSE pressure to get back into shape and a healthy living routine.
 I saw other moms bounce right back after pregnancy, and I would have so much shame and (self) judgment.
 Why was it SO hard for me to bounce back?
 Why could they do it and not me??